ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/delete-book-management-microservice.md

 # Delete Book Management Microservices

-Let's delete the resources created for book management microservices and clean up our environment.
+Let's delete the resources we created for book management microservices and clean up our environment.

 ## Clean Up